The project involves approximately 600 hours of commitment including 14 weeks of full-time practically based research work.

 - Distill complex data from different sources into a coherent package of supporting evidence;

 - Collate and analyse data from a variety of sources;

 - Maintain a laboratory/ work record to a professional standard;

 - Undertake complex practical and theoretical tasks to support any given research hypothesis;

 - Prepare risk assessments for all practical work undertaken;

 - Effectively time manage the practical and theoretical workload associated with the research work;

 - Apply core chemistry knowledge in advanced problem solving;

 Semester 1 content *

-Full-time work throughout first semester (requirement of 35 hours per week), including most of examination period.
+Full-time project work until the end of the first term (requirement of 35 hours per week).
 The majority of time will be spent in practical research on your project although there will be an expectation that you complete the necessary literature work to allow you to accomplish your laboratory work effectively.
 The practical work associated with the project will be completed during this period.